007matan/TrackFromBehind/README.md

 Background Service: The app utilizes a background service that continues tracking your cycling activity even if you switch to another app or if the main app is closed or destroyed.
 This ensures uninterrupted tracking and accurate data collection.

 # Usage
-To use the Cycling Tracker App:
+To use the Track From Behind App:

 Install the app on your Android device.
 Launch the app and grant the necessary permissions, such as location access, for accurate tracking.
+Ender your personal information.
 Start your cycling activity by tapping the "Start" button.
 The app will begin tracking your pace, distance, and calories burned in real-time.
 You can view your progress on the main screen, including your current pace, distance covered, and estimated calories burned.